-The need of today's organizations to share information, and the proliferation of high-speed broadband connections, has been driving the global unified communications market for several years.
+The need for today's organizations to share information, and the proliferation of high-speed broadband connections, has been driving the global unified communications market for several years.
 UC streamlines communications, so that geologically dispersed employees can interact (digitally) as if they're in the same office, even if they're thousands of miles apart.

 Centralized administration also makes UC popular with IT managers because of the reduced time and effort needed to support and secure corporate communications of all kinds.
 Because of the need for specialized skills to make large-scale UC implementations run at their best, the top UC vendors offer certifications as a measure of workforce quality.

-With Cisco leading the pack in the UC product arena these days, we chose two Cisco certifications to feature in this year's top 5 -- the CCNP Voice and the CCIE Collaboration.
-But Microsoft Lync Server is making great inroads into enterprise environments, so you'll see details about the MCSE: Communication cert (based on Microsoft's Lync Server, or Skype for Business) and UC certs from IBM and Oracle as well.
+With Cisco maintaining its lead in the UC product arena for several years in a row, we chose two Cisco certifications to feature in this year's top five -- the CCNP Collaboration and the CCIE Collaboration.
+The CCNP Collaboration replaces the CCNP Voice, which is being retired in 2015.
+You'll also read about the MCSE: Communication cert (based on Microsoft's Lync Server, or Skype for Business) and UC certs from IBM and Avaya.